bahmutov/find-test-names/README.md

 # prints the describe and test names found in the spec file
 ```

+## Debugging

+Run with the environment variable `DEBUG=find-test-names` to see verbose logs

 ## Small print

 Author: Gleb Bahmutov &lt;gleb.bahmutov@gmail.com&gt; &copy; 2021